jianchang512/pyvideotrans/README_ENG.md

 **CLI Example**

-`python cli.py --source_mp4 "D:/video/ex.mp4" --source_language en --target_language zh-cn --proxy "http://127.0.0.1:10809" --voice_replace zh-CN-XiaoxiaoNeural`
+`python cli.py --source_mp4 "D:/video/ex.mp4" --source_language en --target_language zh-cn --proxy "http://127.0.0.1:10809" --voice_role zh-CN-XiaoxiaoNeural`

 In the above example, it translates the video located at "D:/video/ex.mp4" from English to Chinese, sets the proxy to "http://127.0.0.1:10809", and uses the voice replacement of "zh-CN-XiaoxiaoNeural".

 `python cli.py --source_mp4 "D:/video/ex.mp4" --source_language zh-cn --target_language en  --proxy "http://127.0.0.1"1080
-9"  --voice_replace en-US-AriaNeural --voice_autorate  --whisper_model small`
+9"  --voice_role en-US-AriaNeural --voice_autorate  --whisper_model small`

 The above means to translate the video D:/video/ex.mp4 with the source language as Chinese to the target language as English.
 Set the proxy as http://127.0.0.1:10809 and use the voiceover role en-US-AriaNeural.
 If the translated audio duration is longer than the original audio, it will automatically be accelerated.
 The text recognition model for speech recognition is set to use the small model.